Sheriff: Nova Scotia

-In the Province of Nova Scotia, the sheriffs service focuses on the safety and security of the judiciary, court staff, the public, and persons in custody.
+In Nova Scotia, the Nova Scotia Sheriff Services focuses on the safety and security of the judiciary, court staff, the public, and persons in custody.
 There are local sheriffs for every county in Nova Scotia, numbering over 200 in total.
-They work with up to 20,000 inmates and travel over 2 million kilometers in a year.
+They work with up to 20,000 inmates and travel over 2 million kilometres in a year.
 Sheriffs are responsible for: court security; the transportation of prisoners to and from institutions and all levels of court; the service of some civil and criminal documents; and the execution of court orders.

+Ontario

+In Ontario, sheriffs are part of the Enforcement Office in the Superior Court of Justice, which was previously named (and is still sometimes referred to as) the Sheriff's Office.
+They are mainly responsible for issuing and enforcing writs of the court, such as in jury selection, debt collection and evictions.
+Courtroom security and offender transport services are provided by local police services or, where none exists, the Ontario Provincial Police.

 Quebec

-In the Province of Quebec, sheriffs (shérifs) are responsible for the jury selection process.
+Sheriffs (shérifs) are responsible for the jury selection process.
+They handle court orders, orders, and writs while they are involved in seizure and sale of property.

+Court security is the responsibility of armed provincial special constables, while offender transport is the responsibility of the province's correction service.

 United States

-The office of sheriff as county official in colonial North America is recorded from the 1660s.

-In the modern United States, the scope of a sheriff varies across states and counties (which in Louisiana are called "parishes" and in Alaska "boroughs").
 The sheriff is most often an elected county official who serves as the chief civilian law enforcement officer of their jurisdiction.
 The sheriff enforces court orders and mandates and may perform duties such as evictions, seizing property and assets pursuant to court orders, and serving warrants and legal papers.
-In some counties where urban areas have their own police departments, a sheriff may be restricted to civil procedure enforcement duties, while in other counties, the sheriff may serve as the principal police force and have jurisdiction over all of the county's municipalities, including those operating their own police departments.
+In some counties where urban areas have their own police departments, a sheriff may be restricted to civil procedure enforcement duties, while in other counties, the sheriff may serve as the principal police force and have jurisdiction over all of the county's municipalities, including those that maintain their own municipal police departments.
 A sheriff often administers the county jails and is responsible for court security functions within their jurisdiction.
+The office of sheriff as county official in colonial North America is recorded from the 1640s.
+In the modern United States, the scope of a sheriff varies across states and counties (which in Louisiana are called "parishes" and in Alaska "boroughs").